kamu-data/kamu-engine-flink/DEVELOPER.md

 To release a new version:
 - Commit your changes
 - Increment the version number in `Makefile`
-- Build image using `make image`
+- Build image using `make image-multi-arch`
   - This will build the adapter and the engine assembly
+  - See docker manual about [building multi-arch images](https://docs.docker.com/build/building/multi-platform/)
+  - Note: on Linux to perform multi-arch build it seems to be enough to create a `buildx` runner as:
+    ```
+    docker buildx create --use --name multi-arch-builder
+    ```
+    The runner seems to come equipped with QEMU allowing us to cross-build
-- Push image to Docker Hub using `make image-push`
+- Push image to the registry using `make image-push`
 - Tag your last commit with `vX.Y.Z`
 - Push changes to git repo